-• Net Cumulative Energy Savings
+Net Cumulative Energy Savings

-Orangeville Hydro Limited achieved 73.38% of its six-year Net Cumulative Energy (kWh's) Savings target of 14,150,000 kWh.
+Orangeville Hydro Limited achieved 84% of its six-year Net Cumulative Energy (kWh's) Savings target of 14,150,000 kWh.
 This has been achieved by leveraging the suite of OEB approved CDM programs designed primarily for residential and small commercial classes of customers.
-For 2017 Orangeville Hydro Limited's verified savings results amounted to 3,753 MWh ranking 37th out of 68 LDCs in the province.
-The Net Cumulative Savings Results for 2015-2016 are 10,383 MWh ranking 39th out of 68 LDCs in the province.
+For 2018/19 Orangeville Hydro Limited's unverified savings results amounted to 1,197 MWh.
+The Net Cumulative Savings Results for 2015-2020 are 11,832 MWh ranking 37th out of 67 LDCs in the province.